mmmarinho/ROS2_Tutorial/docs/source/preamble/python/editing_python_source.rst

     pycharm_ros2

 .. warning::
-   We use :code:`pycharm_ros2` instead of :code:`pycharm` on purpose.
+   We use :program:`pycharm_ros2` instead of :program:`pycharm` on purpose.
 This prevents our alias from misbehaving if you have another version of :program:`PyCharm` installed.